 - Can you afford it?
-Your bank manager will advise you further.
+A company such as Simon Conn can advise you further.
 Take any advice under careful consideration before you splash out on something.
 You can make a lot of money from your property if you are renting it.
 You can also lose a lot of money if you aren’t in a position to keep up with the ongoing costs.

 Should you invest in a vacation home?
 That’s entirely up to you.
 Consider the pros and cons carefully, and shape your decision accordingly.
 Let us know your thoughts, and if you have bought a vacation home, share your experiences with us.